tjpullen/BMB_2018/chapter3.md

 *** =instructions
-What proportion of 19-year-old males would we expect to be under 170 cm tall?
+What proportion of 19-year-old males would you expect to be under 170 cm tall?

 Mean = 176.5 cm
 Standard deviation = 7.30